Fine Things (film): Plot

 Bernard "Bernie" Fine is a highly successful businessman who moves from New York City to San Francisco for his work at the west coast Wolff's department store.
 One day, he meets Jane, a little girl who is lost while shopping at the store.
-Bernie approaches the her, and helps her by paging her.
+Bernie approaches her, and helps her by paging her mother.
 They enjoy an ice cream sundae in his office while waiting for her mother, Liz O'Reilly, a single mother.
 Jane and her mom reunite shortly after, and she invites Bernie to join the two of them for lunch at their friend's beachhouse at Stinson.
 After a lengthy time of dating, Bernie and Liz decide to marry.
 Although his mother Ruth, a proud Jew, is not enthusiastic about Liz's religious background, she eventually comes to accept Liz as her new daughter-in-law.
 Soon, Liz becomes pregnant and gives birth to a son, Alexander.
 Life is looking great for the couple.

 Everything changes when Chandler Scott comes back into their lives.
-Liz, fearing he will be a part of Jane's life, offers him $25,000 to leave without ever returning.
+Liz, fearing he will demand to be a part of Jane's life, offers him $25,000 to leave without ever returning.
 This is despite their lawyer's strong advice not to offer him money, explaining it is illegal.
 Meanwhile, after Alexander is born, Liz is diagnosed with bone cancer.
 She refuses chemotherapy until Bernie encourages her it's the right thing to do, although Liz tells Bernie she will continue her job teaching at elementary school and finish out the school year.
-But as Liz begins to lose her hair, Ruth turns around and buys a wig for her, and apologizes to Liz for not giving her a chance.
+As Liz begins to lose her hair, Ruth buys a wig for her, and apologizes to Liz for not giving her a chance.
 As her health continues to deteriorate, Liz decides to give up on chemotherapy, explaining she does not want to spend her final days on medicine.
 Finally after an emotional farewell, she dies in bed.